 Hi, my name is Joe Thompson and I am an aspiring lawyer wanting to specialise in the sporting industry.
-I work part-time at Fletcher Sports Law, one of the best sports law firms in the UK.

 *All views expressed on this site are my own and do not represent the opinions of any entity whatsoever with which I have been, am now, or will be affiliated.

 How Does a Pandemic Affect the Sports Industry?

 We can look at the impact of Covid-19 on the sporting industry in

 Firstly, and most importantly from a fan perspective, is that this

 pandemic is potentially going to change the outcome for all our teams.
 What